 - understanding bullying among nurses and its implications for staff turnover

 - Business –

-- conducting a national survey to demarcate the US market for staff training
+- surveying a national audience to demarcate the US market for staff training

 - devising a sampling plan to reduce corporate auditing expenses

 - researching gender equity in the professional status of 44,000 Massachusetts attorneys